ashley-thomas-development/the-notes-game/README.md

 * jQuery - 3.5.1

 ## Features
-* Color changing user interface.
-* High scores and past scores.
 * A limit-break rewarding fast memory recall.
 * A difficulty mode - "Party Mode".
-* "Party Mode" should activate all color changing elements, as well as "Arnold Mode".
+* Customizable color changing user interface.
+* High scores and past scores.

 ## To-do list:
 * Improve mobile appearance.
 Looks like it went through an Arnold action scene.
+* "Party Mode" should activate all color changing elements, as well as "Arnold Mode".
 * Refine and expand arnold sound-banks.
 Need some from True Lies.
 * Ensure color shifts during "Party Mode" or challenge conditions are different enough to clearly change.
 * Color shift sometimes looks poor under the button's slight gloss effect.
 * Potentially add alternate 90's kid soundbanks such as Mario, TNG, or FF7.
-* Add a command-line only mode enabling Arnold NSFW sound-banks.
+* Possibly add a command-line only mode enabling Arnold NSFW sound-banks.

 ## Known Issues
 * Upon enabling color changing functionality on the "Options" box, the "Color Reset" function can't access the "Options" box to complete the color reset.